 “At the end of the day, I think most employers are looking for the same thing: someone who’s willing to learn,” points out Karuna.
 There’s no better way to signal that to a prospective employer than doing your research and coming prepared with good questions.

 This emphasis on preparation, research and proactiveness goes double for internal job seekers.
-“When you’re meeting with your manager or your coach, really make them understand your goals,” says Karuna.
+“When you’re talking with your manager or your coach, really make them understand your goals,” says Karuna.
 “Outline what your expectations are and ask them for the tools you need to succeed.”

 He brings up the example of a Drop employee who successfully transferred to the analytics team.